Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 Consider Taking the Kids Out of School for a Visit

-If your kids have a more flexible schedule or are able to utilize remote learning, you might take advantage of that.
+If your kids have a more flexible schedule or can utilize remote learning, you might take advantage of that.
 It's admittedly much easier to pull younger kids from school than middle or high school students.
 You might also consider asking for assignments in advance and using the travel time in the car or on the airplane to have your tadpoles work on some of those assignments.

 Help Keep Tabs on the Kids with Ear Hats, Costumes or Matching Clothes

 A child can wear iconic ear hats and headbands to help you keep track of them in the crowds.
-There are a large variety of styles for Mickey Mouse ear hats and headbands.
+There is a large variety of styles for Mickey Mouse ear hats and headbands.
 Distinctive headwear makes kids easier to spot.

 Tadpoles under 14 can dress in costumes at Disney World for extra fun!